liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 ### Functions

-Here is a list of available functions from Liferay’s global variable:
+Here is a list of available functions from Liferay's global variable:

 -   [`Liferay.on`](#liferay.on)
 -   [`Liferay.once`](#liferay.once)